Skip to content

 Date: January 17, 2022

-Developing an assay to assess humoral immunogenicity has thus become a crucial step in the clinical development of gene therapies.
-With two primary approaches to assess immunogenicity: a neutralizing antibody assay (NAb) or a total antibody assay (TAb), a common question asked by gene therapy developers is “which assay is best?”
+Gene therapy shows great potential to treat and even cure diseases, with AAV viral vectors being the most common delivery method.
+However, pre-existing immunity from natural AAV exposure poses a challenge.
+Thus, developing an assay to evaluate humoral immunogenicity is crucial.
+With two primary approaches to assess immunogenicity: a neutralizing antibody assay (NAb) or a total antibody assay (TAb), a common question asked by gene therapy developers is “which assay is best?

-This webinar will explore the differences and advantages of each assay type, discuss how assay type selection may impact overall regulatory strategy, and will provide guidance on best practices for assay development.
+This webinar will delve into the differences and benefits of each assay type, discuss impacts on regulatory strategies, and offer guidance on assay development best practices for assay development.

 • Importance of immunogenicity assays in gene therapy development